Williano/Final-Senior-Year-Project-/README.md

 # E-Shopper
-A Multi-lingual e-commerce website built with Django.
+A Multi-lingual e-commerce website built with Django and Python.

 ## Table of contents